Coderockr/fullstack-test/README.md

 - **Apple Silicon:** all images are multi-arch, so **no `platform:` flags** are needed (avoid them — they force slow emulation).
 - **First run:** the queue worker may start before migrations create the `jobs` table; it is set to auto-restart and recovers on its own.
 Give it a few seconds to deliver the first e-mails to Mailpit.
+- **First E2E run:** `make e2e` downloads the official Playwright image with Chromium.
+The initial download is large, but subsequent runs reuse Docker's local image cache.
+No host Node.js, npm or browser installation is required.
 - **Reset everything** (wipe the database and re-seed):
   ```bash
   make destroy && make up